 Rupa Valdez is the President and co-founder of Blue Trunk Foundation.
-She is an Assistant Professor of Public Health Sciences and Engineering Systems and Environment at the University of Virginia.
+She is an Associate Professor of Public Health Sciences and Engineering Systems and Environment at the University of Virginia.
 Her research and teaching focus on the lived experiences of people with chronic health conditions and disabilities, with concentrations in both underserved populations and the role of technology.
 Through this work, Rupa spends considerable time engaging with community organizations both locally and abroad.
 At the University of Virginia, she also serves on the Disability Action and Advocacy Committee and is a core member of the Disability Studies Initiative.
 Rupa received her Ph.D. in Industrial and Systems Engineering with a minor in Cultural Anthropology from the University of Wisconsin-Madison.
 As an active member of her professional organizations, she serves as Associate Editor for the Journal of American Medical Informatics Association Open and as Internal Affairs Division Chair for The Human Factors and Ergonomics Society.
 When she's not on a computer, Rupa enjoys escaping to other places and times by traveling, reading, and antiquing.

 Julie Arbelaez is a Board Member of Blue Trunk Foundation.
 Julie graduated from the University of Virginia in 1992 and immediately after took off for a year of solo travel that took her to Australia, New Zealand and Japan.
 After that trip, Julie returned to Charlottesville and opened Peace Frogs Travel/Outfitters, a full-service travel agency and retail store.
 The travel agency was the realization of a dream to encourage people to get out and see the world.
 Julie works full-time as a travel consultant, crafting tailor-made trips around the world.
 Her retail store carries a wide variety of top travel gear to suit any travel need with the goal of making travel easy and accessible to everyone.
 Julie provides packing demonstrations and advice to anyone planning to travel abroad for the first time or that has specific packing and travel needs they are trying to fill.
 In 2016, Julie founded a group called the Charlottesville Women's Travel Alliance to support and encourage women who enjoy travel.